 Create a new project

 If you click on this item, the start screen will disappear and a large white screen will be shown.
-This large white screen is a Design Page (link), on which you can draw analysis schematics.
+This large white screen is a Design Page ("Page"), on which you can draw analysis schematics.

 Open an existing project

 If you click on this item, a dialog pops up, asking you to find the project that you would want to load.
-Polybench projects are files that use the .XMC extension (see also link).
+Polybench projects are files that use the .XMC extension (see also ".XMC file").
 Choose a file and click OK.
 Now, the start screen will disappear and the project will load.
 It depends on the project what you will see next.

 Pre-defined start-up arguments of Polybench.exePolybench.exe can be started up from a script or from the Windows Explorer, optionally with the following arguments: